Bachelor in Digital Business Design and Innovation

 Foreign Language

 The aim of this course is to provide the basic conversational skills in Spanish, Chinese or German to interact in general social and business situations.
 Emphasis will be placed on practical interactive exercises that can be used in real life situations.
-Spanish is available to all students.
-English, Chinese and German are currently available only to La Salle degree students.
-English courses are a bit more advanced in preparation classes for FCE or CAE.
+Spanish is available to all foreign students, while local students choose beteen German and Chinese.

 Type Subject